lodrantk/instagraf/README.md

     * fit straght line to data and get parameters

 **To-do list:**
+* ĆČŽŠ work in labels when plotting from home-page, but not graph-page???

 * FORM VALIDATION: ... at the moment it is all done _server-side_, except for item (1.).
 If any of the functions for generating plots return ANY error (Exception), a simple error message is displayed at the bottom of the form.
     1. validate that file is uploaded (client-side)
     2. validate that file is in fact `.csv` and that data is plottable (no double commas) (server-side)